Sections of the IABs Include All of the Following Except

 5. Industry Collaboration and Education

-The IABs also emphasize the importance of collaboration and education within the digital advertising ecosystem.
+The IABs also highlight the importance of collaboration and education within the digital advertising ecosystem.
 This section includes resources for industry professionals, such as training programs, webinars, and research reports.
 The IAB regularly publishes studies on emerging trends, consumer behavior, and the effectiveness of various advertising strategies.
 By fostering a culture of continuous learning and innovation, the IAB helps stakeholders stay ahead of the curve and adapt to the rapidly evolving digital landscape.

 6. Ad Fraud Prevention and Brand Safety